FikonMannen/litematica-printer/README.md

 ## Printer

-THe printer feature is like the printer feature from Schematica.
+The printer feature is like the printer feature from Schematica.
 In fact, I used their code as reference (credits to them).
 To use it, just turn on easyPlaceMode and easyPlaceActivationHold and right click on a schematic block.

 Compiling
 =========